davidgroves/ansible_vault_keyring/README.md

 vault_identity_list = global@/path/to/ansible_vault_keyring, personal@/path/to/ansible_vault_keyring
 ```

-If like me you install with [uv](https://github.com/astral-sh/uv/), you will find the binary in whatever b[bin directory](https://docs.astral.sh/uv/concepts/tools/#the-bin-directory) it uses, and you should refer to that uv documentation to find the path to the standalone executable.
+If like me you install with [uv](https://github.com/astral-sh/uv/), you will find the binary in whatever [bin directory](https://docs.astral.sh/uv/concepts/tools/#the-bin-directory) it uses, and you should refer to that uv documentation to find the path to the standalone executable.
 For me this is `~/.local/bin/ansible-vault-keyring`, and I have `~/.local/bin` in my `PATH` environment variable.

 Now when a password is needed by ansible, it will invoke the `ansible-vault-keyring` tool to get the password from the keyring.